 Despite having the fourth largest Air Force in the world, India does not yet possess a strategic bomber aircraft.
-That might soon change, though, as there are speculations that India wants to buy a strategic bomber from its age-old friend Russia.
+That might soon change, though, as there are speculations that India wants to buy one from its age-old friend Russia.

 In what could be a covert indication, the former Chief of Air Force, Air Chief Marshal Arup Raha, made a passing reference to India’s plans to acquire a strategic bomber aircraft.
 He was speaking at the first edition of the ‘Chanakya Dialogues’ hosted by the Chanakya Foundation in New Delhi.